IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

  We need to install the following libraries : pyttsx3 | wikipedia | SpeechRecognition | pygame | pyown | pyaudio

+ We dont need to install them separately, instead install all of them collectively by running the following command :

  For Linux Terminal :

  ```pip install -r requirement.txt```